JWarren55/Starfe/README.md

 - Review this meal: allows user to review each food item for that day and meal type
     - stores rating into database and adds on to food stats in the menu page
     - Tinder influence
-- Filter: list tags to exlude from the menu display
+- Filter: list tags to exclude from the menu display
 - Divided the 1300-line server.js file into separate JavaScript files

+## Recent Improvements (December 2024)
+- Added environment variable support with `.env` configuration
+- Implemented error handling middleware for better error management
+- Enhanced `.gitignore` to properly exclude dependencies, database files, and logs
+- Fixed typos and improved documentation

 ## Future Improvements Planned
 - Comment section